alex-bellon/wikipedia/README.md

 [Gay Nineties](https://en.wikipedia.org/wiki/Gay_Nineties) - an American nostalgic term and a periodization of the history of the United States referring to the decade of the 1890s.

+[Immurement](https://en.wikipedia.org/wiki/Immurement) - is a form of imprisonment, usually until death, in which a person is placed within an enclosed space with no exits.

 [Murder Hole](https://en.wikipedia.org/wiki/Murder_hole) - a hole in the ceiling of a gateway or passageway in a fortification through which the defenders could fire, throw or pour harmful substances or objects, such as rocks, arrows, scalding water, hot sand, quicklime, tar, or boiling oil, down on attackers.

+[Naruto run](https://en.wikipedia.org/wiki/Naruto#Naruto_run) - a running style based on the way the characters run leaning forward with their arms behind their backs.

 [Pepsi Fruit Juice Flood](https://en.wikipedia.org/wiki/Pepsi_Fruit_Juice_Flood) - a flood of 176,000 barrels (28 million litres; 7.4 million US gallons) of fruit and vegetable juices into the streets of Lebedyan, Russia and the Don River, caused by the collapse of a PepsiCo warehouse.

+[Storm Area 51](https://en.wikipedia.org/wiki/Storm_Area_51) - an American Facebook event that took place on September 20, 2019, at Area 51, a United States Air Force (USAF) facility within the Nevada Test and Training Range, to raid the site in a search for extraterrestrial life.

 [Sword of Damocles](https://en.wikipedia.org/wiki/Damocles) - King who hung a sword from a string above his head to represent the constant threat involved in ruling

 [Toilet-related injuries and deaths](https://en.wikipedia.org/wiki/Toilet-related_injuries_and_deaths)

+### Laws

+[Statue forbidding Bearing of Armour](https://en.wikipedia.org/wiki/Statute_forbidding_Bearing_of_Armour) - was enacted in 1313 during the reign of Edward II of England.
+It decrees "that in all Parliaments, Treatises and other Assemblies, which should be made in the Realm of England for ever, that every Man shall come without all Force and Armour".

 ### People